scarlettval/Violetta-Trivia/README.md

 - [X] A shuffle button is used to randomize the order of the cards
 - [X] A user's answer may be counted as correct even when it is slightly different from the target answer = Answer is NOT case sensitive.
 - [X] A counter displays the user's current and longest streak of correct responses
-- [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards
+- [X] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards, so the "Number of Cards reduces"

 ## Video Walkthrough